sebastian-bechtold/vue-typescript-starterpack/README.md

 Open your newly created package.json with your text editor and add the following property to the "scripts" section:

     "dev" : "webpack-dev-server"

+This little line will later enable you to start the development server from your command line by typing 'npm run dev' in your project directory.

-Afterwards, your package.json should look like this:
+Now, your package.json should look like this:

     {
       "name": "vue-ts-sample",